bbc/flashheart/README.md

 });
 ```

-The cache varies on all request options (and therefore, headers) by default.
-If you don't want to vary on a particular header, you can use the `doNotVary` option:
+The cache varies on _all_ request options (and therefore, headers) by default.
+If you don't want to vary on a particular header, use the `doNotVary` option:

 ```js
 var client = require('@ibl/flashheart').createClient({